LazyTitan33/CTF-Writeups/Nahamcon2022/Cereal.md

 ![image](https://user-images.githubusercontent.com/80063008/166225133-2598d379-7f3c-41d5-ad3a-fe987cfc556d.png)

 We unarchive it and get a few other files.
 The meta.json file contains a lot of data that we don't need to parse through.
-Doing a file on the .bin files only gives us data which doens't help.
+Doing a file on the .bin files only gives us data which doesn't help.

 ![image](https://user-images.githubusercontent.com/80063008/166225184-3f841175-89e2-4682-9a85-6d5ae3637191.png)